GlideAngle/CIVL-GAP/README.md

 Transcript written on gap.log.
 ```

+I edit the various `*.tex` document fragments in a plain text editor but there
+are tools such as [TeXworks](https://en.wikipedia.org/wiki/TeXworks) that are
+purpose-built for editing LaTeX and previewing the typeset document.
+It runs on
+Windows, Linux and OSX and is free.
+It requires a TeX installation and for this
+I've used [MiKTeX](https://en.wikipedia.org/wiki/MiKTeX) on Windows and
+[MacTeX](https://en.wikipedia.org/wiki/MacTeX) on OSX.
+The editing experience
+is not [WYSIWYG](https://en.wikipedia.org/wiki/WYSIWYG) with TeXworks, it has
+separate windows for editing the source file and for showing the preview.

-This `gap.tex` document can be loaded into a LaTeX editor but working on the
+The whole document can be worked on at once by loading `gap.tex` into the
-document as a whole can take a lot longer to compile than working on a section
-by itself.
-Any of the sections can be compiled individually either in an editor
-or on the command line.
+editor but it is quicker to work on only a section at a time.
+Each section has
+its own `sec-*.tex` file, `sec-introduction.tex` for example.
+Individual
+sections can be typeset from the command line too.

 ```
 > xelatex sec-philosophy.tex